Last Updated: 17th April 2025 by Martha Lott

 Unlike the UK, it’s illegal to be gay in Dubai, so same-sex relationships and activity are deemed an illegal offence.
 This applies to both men and women under the Criminal Codes of the Emirates of Abu Dhabi.

 Although the city provides a welcoming environment for many, the Dubai has strict local laws regarding same-sex relationships as well as public displays of affection.
-We recommend researching the legal and cultural norms before you make the move.
+Kissing, prolonged hugging, or any behaviour considered intimate should be avoided in public places, especially in more conservative areas.

 7. Taking Pets to Dubai